steveiliop56/google-assistant/README.md

 # Installation

-First of all make the basic installation of google assistant with this [tutorial](https://developers.google.com/assistant/sdk/guides/service/python), make sure to add your email as a test user in order to work.
+First of all make the basic installation of google assistant in your home directory (go to home directory with this command `cd ~`) with this [tutorial](https://developers.google.com/assistant/sdk/guides/service/python), make sure to add your email as a test user in order to work.

 # Fix and modify the code